 - It can lead to anxiety owing to the result of the test.

-- It can be expensive if you need to repeat tests.
+- It can be expensive if a woman needs to repeat tests.

 What are the steps of home pregnancy tests?

-Most home-based pregnancy test kits come with a plus or minus sign, “pregnant” or “not pregnant” inscription, or one line or two lines.
-These indicators help in determining whether you have conceived or not.
+Most home-based pregnancy test kits come with a plus or minus sign, ‘pregnant’ or ‘not pregnant’ inscription, or one line or two lines.
+These indicators help in determining whether an individual has conceived or not.
 Never forget to go through the expiry date and instructions before taking the test.

 It is better to undergo this test early in the morning after missing the period for maintaining accuracy.
 The strips also have a control indicator, signifying the result’s validity in the form of a line or symbol.
 If the control line or symbol fails to appear, the test becomes invalid, and you should re-conduct it.

-You can do the urine pregnancy test through any one of the following procedures which would be specified in the test kit:
+An individual can do the urine pregnancy test through any one of the following procedures which would be specified in the test kit: